 High-income nations, however, face a different problem.
 High-income nations vastly exceed planetary boundaries.
 Indeed, they are responsible for virtually all of global ecological overshoot, which is destabilizing ecosystems around the world.
 The notion that high-income nations need still more economic growth is madness.
-Why does the U.S. need to grow any further?
-There are dozens of countries that achieve higher levels of human development than the U.S., with much less GDP.
+Why does the US need to grow any further?
+There are dozens of countries that achieve higher levels of human development than the US, with much less GDP.
 Portugal beats the US with 65% less GDP per capita.
-The U.S. does not need more GDP to accomplish its goals, it needs to distribute income more fairly, and invest in universal public goods.
+So, the US does not need more GDP to accomplish its goals; rather, it needs to distribute income more fairly, and to invest in universal public goods.

-The HDI has a problem.
+The Human Development Index has a problem.
 If you want to score high on the HDI, if that is your objective as a government, then you have to raise your GDP up towards US$75,000 per capita.
 It is impossible to do that while remaining within planetary boundaries and without extraordinary levels of ecological impact.
 And this kind of income is actually not necessary to achieve healthy, happy and flourishing lives for all.
 We must re-evaluate the extent to which rich nations need to pursue more growth.
 There is no justification for it, especially given that excess growth in the North is now causing severe damage in the South.

-Remember, the North is responsible for the vast majority of historical emissions that have caused climate change, but the effects of climate change disproportionately damage the global South.
+Remember, the North is responsible for the vast majority of historical emissions that have caused climate change, but the effects of climate change disproportionately damage the Global South.
 The same is true of other forms of ecological breakdown.
-50% of the North’s resource consumption is appropriated from the South, with significant impact in extraction zones, including deforestation, pollution, mining, etc. What this means is that excess economic activity in the North is not innocent: it actively harms people elsewhere in the world.
+Fifty per cent of the North’s resource consumption is appropriated from the South, with significant impact in extraction zones, including through deforestation, pollution and mining.
+What this means is that excess economic activity in the North is not innocent: it actively harms people elsewhere in the world.

 Ultimately, we need to shift to a model of human development that is consistent with planetary boundaries.
 What does this mean for the SDGs?
 It means we need to get rid of the growth objective in Goal 8.
 As for HDI, it is essential that we correct it for ecological impacts, and change how we measure the income component.
 Right now, the HDI violates the principle of justice and universalizability.
 It is not possible for all countries to inhabit the top of the HDI because of the way that the income component is structured.
 Instead of aiming for high levels of GDP, we should be aiming for levels that are sufficient for human flourishing.

 I think that is true to some extent.
 Indexes and metrics always have a dark side.
 They are useful to the extent that they may help us measure our objectives more easily, but they also obscure the real complexity of social life.
-If you look at the way the HDI is structured in terms of education: we can all agree that education is an important factor in human development, and yet the indicator we use for that is the number of years people spend in school.
-There is no guarantee that spending lots of years in school is going to give you a good education, and there are also no grounds on which we can say that those who spend less time in school are not educated.
+Look at the way the HDI is structured in terms of education: we can all agree that education is an important factor in human development, and yet the indicator we use for that is the number of years people spend in school, when there is no guarantee that spending lots of years in school is going to give you a good education, and there are also no grounds on which we can say that those who spend less time in school are not educated.

-As an anthropologist, I can tell you that working with Indigenous people you will find that maybe they have only spent a few years in school and yet they have a grasp of how ecology and ecosystems work, for instance, that exceeds that of most University professors.
+As an anthropologist, I can tell you that working with indigenous people you will find that maybe they have only spent a few years in school and yet they have a grasp of how ecology and ecosystems work that exceeds that of most university professors, for instance.
 One could never gain that kind of understanding even after 15 years in formal education.
 Are we to say they are uneducated?
 So, the education metric today blinds us to the complexity of social life and, unfortunately, it also creates really problematic hierarchies.
 If you look at a map of countries that score highest on the education index, they are all in the Global North.
-So, we are led to conclude that the North is “smarter”, and yet it is precisely those countries that are causing the most harm to our collective future.
+So, we are led to conclude that the North is ‘smarter’, and yet it is precisely those countries that are causing the most harm to our collective future.
 How is that smarter?
 How is that more advanced?
 There’s something wrong here.
 We must ask: what gets left out of this picture?

-For the past half century or more, the project of international development has been organized around the “deficiencies” of poor countries.
+For the past half century or more, the project of international development has been organized around the ‘deficiencies’ of poor countries.
 The idea has been that there is something wrong with poor countries and they need to be fixed.
-For example, the World Bank, the International Monetary Fund (IMF) or bilateral development agencies such as USAID, all send missions to Global South countries to try to fix them.
+For example, the World Bank, the International Monetary Fund (IMF) and bilateral development agencies such as United States Agency for International Development (USAID), all send missions to Global South countries to try to fix them.

 This is a problem in two ways.
 Firstly, because in reality underdevelopment in the Global South isn’t primarily about domestic problems.
 It is about power imbalances in the world economy.
-Think about it this way: the Global South contributes up to 80% of the labour and resources that go into to the global economy, and yet they receive a mere fraction of the income from global economic growth.
-The poorest 60% of humanity receive only five percent of new income from growth.
-These are the people that harvest the tea, coffee and sugar that the world uses every day, grow the bananas and berries that Europeans eat for breakfast, sew the clothes that everyone wears.
+Think about it this way: the Global South contributes up to 80% of the labour and resources that go into to the global economy, and yet it receives a mere fraction of the income from global economic growth.
+The poorest 60% of humanity receive only 5% of new income from growth.
+These are the people that harvest the tea, coffee and sugar that the world uses every day – grow the bananas and berries that Europeans eat for breakfast, sew the clothes that everyone wears.
 The global economy literally depends on the labour of the poor, and yet they receive only pennies.

-This will never be fixed by sending missions to help poor countries “fix” domestic policy.
-This is a problem that has to do with power and balances in the global economy: Who has the voting power in the World Bank and the IMF?
-Who has the bargaining power in the World Trade Organization (WTO)?
+This will never be fixed by sending missions to help poor countries ‘fix’ domestic policy.
+This is a problem that has to do with power and balances in the global economy.
+Who has the voting power in the World Bank and the IMF?
+Who has the bargaining power in the World Trade Organization?
 These are not democratic institutions; these are institutions that allow a small handful of rich countries to determine the rules of the global economy.
 If we want to see real development in the Global South, we have to challenge the balance of power in the global economy.
 Anything else misses the point.

 So, that’s one shift we have to make.
 Stop seeing poor countries as the primary problem.
 It’s rich countries that are the problem.
 This is true in another sense as well.
 Remember, the goal now is to accomplish human development within planetary boundaries.
 On this front, poor countries are the easy part.
 We know it is possible for the Global South to achieve high levels of human development within planetary boundaries, like Costa Rica has done.
 How did Costa Rica do it?
-Universal public health care, universal education, social security and so on.
-These human-centred public services are systems that most countries in the Global South were putting in place in the immediate post-colonial decades in the 1950’s, 1960s and 1970s, and yet, they were systematically dismantled in the 1980’s and 1990’s by structural adjustment programmes.
-Structural adjustment cut public sector spending on health care and education, cut wages, privatized public assets, etc. All with devastating consequences for poor people.
-That is the main reason why life expecta1ncy is lower in the Global South today than in the Global North.
+Universal public healthcare, universal education, social security and so on.
+These human-centred public services are systems that most countries in the Global South were putting in place in the immediate post-colonial decades of the 1950s, 1960s and 1970s, and yet were systematically dismantled in the 1980s and 1990s by structural adjustment programmes.
+Structural adjustment cut public sector spending on healthcare and education, cut wages and privatized public assets, all with devastating consequences for poor people.
+That is the main reason why life expectancy is lower in the Global South today than in the Global North.
 The rest of the South could have been like Costa Rica, with a life expectancy of 80 years, had they not been brutalized by structural adjustment.

-If we were to really make the case for human-centric development being the priority for any kind of-decision making, not only policy decision making but also private sector, how can this be achieved and what needs to happen to push for that understanding of human development that you have put within planetary boundaries?
+If we were to really make the case for human-centric development being the priority for any kind of decision-making, not only policy decision-making but also private sector, how can this be achieved and what needs to happen to push for that understanding of putting human development within planetary boundaries?

 This means having a conversation about what parts of the economy we actually need.
 We often start from the assumption that all sectors of the economy must grow, all the time, regardless of whether we need them.
 But it doesn’t have to be this way.
-We can decide what sectors we want to grow (like clean energy and public services), and what sectors should radically degrow (like SUVs, private jets, McMansions, the arms industry, industrial beef and dairy, etc.).
+We can decide what sectors we want to grow (like clean energy and public services), and what sectors should radically degrow (like SUVs, private jets, McMansions, the arms industry and industrial beef and dairy).
 Real economic sovereignty means having the freedom to have this conversation.

 What will be an optimal definition of the concept of human development?

-Well, ideally, we probably need to get away from the development altogether.
-Perhaps we should speak about flourishing or well-being instead, within planetary boundaries.
+Well, ideally, we probably need to get away from the concept of development altogether.
+Perhaps we should speak about flourishing or promoting well-being instead, within planetary boundaries.
 We need a much more holistic approach.

 One of the problems with capitalist civilization is that for 500 years we have imagined that humans are fundamentally separate from the rest of the living world, and that sense of separation is what has allowed us to treat nature and other human beings as objects to be exploited.
 What the 21st century demands from us is to restore a sense of our intrinsic connection to the rest of the living world.

-Dr. Jason Hickel is an economic anthropologist, author, and a Fellow of the Royal Society of Arts.
+Jason Hickel is an economic anthropologist, an author, and a Fellow of the Royal Society of Arts.
 He is a Senior Lecturer at Goldsmiths, University of London.
-He serves on the Statistical Advisory Panel for the Human Development Report 2020, the advisory board of the Green New Deal for Europe, and on the Lancet Commission on Reparations and Redistributive Justice.
+He serves on the Statistical Advisory Panel for the Human Development Report 2020, the advisory board of the Green New Deal for Europe and on the Lancet Commission on Reparations and Redistributive Justice.